com-lihaoyi/unroll/README.md

 # unroll

-Unroll provides the `@unroll.Unroll(from: String)` annotation that can be applied to methods, classes, and constructors. `@Unroll` generates unrolled/telescoping versions of the method, starting from the parameter specified by `from`, which are simple forwarders to the primary method or constructor implementation.
+Unroll provides the `@unroll.Unroll("foo")` annotation that can be applied to methods, classes, and constructors. `@Unroll` generates unrolled/telescoping versions of the method, starting from the parameter specified by `"foo"`, which are simple forwarders to the primary method or constructor implementation.

 `@Unroll` makes it easy to preserve binary compatibility when adding default parameters